TsingQAQ/TsingQAQ.github.io/_projects/AIAA_DBF.md

 layout: archive
 date: 2017-9-13
 author_profile: True
 excerpt: An aircraft design optimnization was performed for [AIAA DBF](https://www.aiaadbf.org/General-Info/ "AIAA DBF") .
-The [score model](https://www.aiaadbf.org/Scoring/ "score model") of the competition draw special concern as that both geometry paramters and mission performance were involved in, and the contradiction effect of these parameters speified that a design optimization must be performed.
+The [score model](https://www.aiaadbf.org/Scoring/ "score model") of the competition draw special concern as that both geometry paramters and mission performance were involved in, and the contradiction effect of these parameters specified that a design optimization must be performed.
 An aircraft preliminary design coupled with mission planning framework was built based on [PyADAO](https://tsingqaq.github.io/projects/PyADAO_construction/ "PyADAO") to find a design that could get the highest score.
-A tandem wing configuration was found for the final design. **[read more](/projects/AIAA_DBF/)**
+A tandem wing configuration was chosen for the final design. **[read more](/projects/AIAA_DBF/)**
 permalink: /projects/AIAA_DBF/
 ---
 ![](https://github.com/TsingQAQ/TsingQAQ.github.io/blob/master/images/PyADAO/gitmap.png?raw=true)